 Books

-Here are the last 3 books I wrote, or co-wrote.
-A new one is in progress (see separate page).
-Other language versions are below.
+Here are the last books I wrote, or co-wrote.

 The Rational Unified Process Made Easy: A Practitioner’s Guide to the RUP with Per Kroll, Addison-Wesley Pearson Education (2003).